 What are the most rewarding and challenging aspects of your role, and why?

-Where do you see yourself in the next five to 10 years in your career?
-Which field do you plan on specializing in, and why?
+Where do you see yourself in the next five to 10 years of your career and which field do you plan on specializing in and why?

 What are the biggest lessons you have learned so far from work experience or managers?

 One manager taught me the importance of good formatting when it comes to writing reports.
 When you write a report or working paper with the correct format, you can really help preparers and reviewers to understand what you’re trying to present.
 An ideal working paper should be linked to the data so that reports can automatically be updated if and when there are any changes in data.
 If there is no consistent formatting, figures have to be individually updated, and this will require additional time.